jesslaurena/spam-detector/README.md

 # Spam Detection Project

 ## 📋 Project Overview
 This project implements and compares K-Nearest Neighbors (KNN) and Naive Bayes algorithms for email spam detection.
 The primary, high‑accuracy pipeline uses TF‑IDF + classifier (saved artifacts included).
 The app prefers TF‑IDF artifacts and falls back to the from‑scratch Multinomial Naive Bayes implementation.
 KNN is included as a from‑scratch NumPy baseline.
+Both Multinomial Naive Bayes (src/model.py) and a NumPy K-Nearest Neighbors implementation (KNN/src/knn_model.py) are implemented from scratch to satisfy the project requirement of two comparable algorithms.

 Labels:
 - 0 = ham (legitimate)